Ljubo Miloš

 Ljubomir "Ljubo" Miloš (25 February 1919 – 20 August 1948) was a Croatian public official who was a member of the Ustaše of the Independent State of Croatia (NDH) during World War II.
 He served as commandant of the Jasenovac concentration camp on several occasions and was responsible for various atrocities committed there during the war.
+He was responsible for the deaths of thousands.

 He fled Yugoslavia in May 1945 and sought refuge in Austria.
 In 1947, he returned to Yugoslavia with the intention of starting an anti-communist uprising.
 He was soon arrested by Yugoslav authorities and charged with war crimes.
 Miloš was found guilty on all counts and hanged in August 1948.

+Ljubo Miloš has been described as an "extremely sanguine fanatic and sadist.
+While Matkovic Ivica was a refined killer, Milos Ljubo was a brutal butcher."
+He is noted as being "one of the worst Ustase murderers".

 Early life

 Miloš was born in Bosanski Šamac on 25 February 1919.
 Miloš attended primary school in Orašje and Bosanski Brod and finished secondary school in Subotica.
 He stayed in Subotica and worked as a municipal clerk.